kyclark/tiny_python_projects/OUTLINE.md

 40. **word_search**: Find all the words hidden in the rows, columns, and diagonals in a block of text.
 41. **set**: Find "set" of cards from a deck of 81 where each of 4 attributes can have each of 3 values and a "set" of 3 cards is either the same or entirely different for each of the 4 attributes.
 42. **scrabble**: Find all possible words you could make from a random set of seven characters.
+43. **rummikub**: Program the tile-based Rummikub game where you find sets of the same number of different colors or consecutive runs of numbers in the same color.